puranjayjain/gulp-replace-frommap/README.md

 # gulp-replace-frommap
-A tiny gulp plugin for replacing text using a object map
+A tiny gulp plugin for replacing text using a object map between two regexes or strings

 # Usage example